NormasGunderson/less2/README.md

 - [ ]  Add more to the readme.md file

 # If you find something worth keep it pls add it
+at this point I create a branch named practicx-git